Watch Grand Opening

 The Gerald Desmond Bridge Replacement Project provides a critical upgrade to a vital hub in the nation’s trade system.
 The current bridge, built in the late 1960s, is in dire need of replacement.
 It was not designed to handle today’s large cargo ships or traffic volumes.
 When the existing bridge was constructed more than 45 years ago, cargo ships were one-sixth the size they are today.
 Although the Port of Long Beach’s outer docks are “big ship ready” and already handling the world’s largest cargo vessels, the existing bridge prevents the new generation of cargo ships from reaching the inner channel.
 The new bridge will raise the clearance by 50 feet up from the existing bridge height of 155-feet above water.

 The Gerald Desmond Bridge provides 155 feet of vertical clearance above the Back Channel at Port of Long Beach.
-The new bridge is 205 feet above the channel.
+The Long Beach International Gateway Bridge is 205 feet above the channel.
 To view an illustration of the new bridge and existing, click here.
 The new bridge was constructed just north of the Gerald Desmond.

 The Gerald Desmond Bridge Replacement Project is a joint effort of Caltrans and the Port of Long Beach, with funding contributions from the U.S. Department of Transportation and the Los Angeles County Metropolitan Transportation Authority (Metro).